 - Tickets: The cost of Uffizi tickets changes during the year.
 From March-October they are €24 per adult and €4 per children under 18 with ID.
 From November-February they are €16 per adult, €4 per child).
 These prices all include the €4 booking fee required to reserve in advance.

-Skip the line at the Uffizi Gallery, Florence’s most famous museum on a tour that devles into the heart of Renaissance art and history.
+Skip the line at the Uffizi Gallery on a tour that delves into the heart of Renaissance art and history.
 The Medici family built the Uffizi and started the art collection that today has grown into the largest collection of Renaissance paintings in the world.
 Your private guide will help navigate this vast collection, both in terms of bringing you straight to the highlights but also in understanding the history behind the paintings, their style, their subjects, and the political or religious atmosphere in which they were created.

-With each piece laid out in chronological order you can easily follow the changes in society and history as we trace the changes we see in the paintings, making this less a tour about listing names and dates as a starting point to understand some of the great changes going on in Florence and Europe during the 15th and 16thcenturies.
+With each piece laid out in chronological order you can easily follow the changes in society and history as we trace the changes we see in the paintings, making this less a tour about listing names and dates as a starting point to understand some of the great changes going on in Florence and Europe at some of the most exciting times in history.

 Michelangelo & The Medici

 No family has influenced the development of Florence more than the Medici.
 Not only did they make their mark on the architecture and monuments throughout the city, it was their patronage that set a young Michelangelo on the path to greatness.
-On this tour, you’ll trace the history of both Michelangelo and the Medici and how they influenced Florence in the art they left behind.
+On this tour, you’ll trace the history of both Michelangelo and the Medici and how they influenced Florence.

 - Duration: 4 hours